How to Form an Arizona Nonprofit Corporation

 • setting an accounting period and tax year, and

-• approving initial transactions of the corporation, such as the opening of a corporate bank account.
+• approving initial corporation transactions, such as opening a corporate bank account.

-After the meeting is completed, be sure to create minutes that accurately record the actions taken by the board.
+After the meeting is completed, be sure to create meeting minutes that accurately record the actions taken by the board.

-8. Obtain an EIN
+8. Apply for an EIN From the IRS

-Your nonprofit corporation must obtain a federal employer identification number (EIN).
-You may obtain an EIN by completing an online application on the IRS website.
-There is no filing fee.
+You can obtain an EIN by completing an online EIN application on the IRS website.
+There's no filing fee.

-Obtain Your Federal and State Tax Exemptions
+10. Obtain Your Federal and State Tax Exemptions

 Now that you have created your nonprofit corporation, you can obtain your federal and Arizona state tax exemptions.
 Here are the steps you must take to obtain your tax-exempt status.

-To obtain federal tax-exempt status from the IRS, you will need to complete and file IRS Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
-This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
-For line-by-line instructions on how to complete the Form 1023, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
+To obtain federal tax-exempt status from the IRS, you'll need to complete and file IRS IRS Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
+This long and detailed form asks for a lot of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.

-Smaller nonprofits may be eligible to file Form 1023-EZ, Streamlined Application for Recognition of Exemption under Section 501(c)(3) of the Internal Revenue Code.
-This is a much simpler, shorter form that is filed online.
-Only smaller nonprofits--those with projected annual gross receipts of less than $50,000 and total assets of less than $250,000--are eligible to use the streamlined 1023-EZ application.
+Smaller nonprofits might be eligible to file Form 1023-EZ, Streamlined Application for Recognition of Exemption under Section 501(c)(3) of the Internal Revenue Code.
+This application is a much simpler, shorter form that's filed online.
+Only smaller nonprofitsthose with projected annual gross receipts of less than $50,000 and total assets of less than $250,000are eligible to use the streamlined 1023-EZ application.

 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.

-Arizona repealed its charitable solicitation registration laws in 2013 so nonprofits are no longer required to register to solicit or fundraise in the state.
-However, Arizona nonprofits that solicit or receive donations in other states may have filing and reporting obligations in those states.
-For more information about fundraising registration requirements in all 50 states, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman.
+In Arizona, nonprofits aren't required to register to solicit or fundraise in the state.
+However, Arizona nonprofits that solicit or receive donations in other states might have nonprofit filing and reporting obligations in those states.

 Ready to start your Nonprofit Corporation?